bowen0701/gpml/README.md

-# machine_learning_tutorials
+# Machine Learning Tutorials

-Machine learning tutorials
+This is repo is to collect my machine learning tutorials.